bautrey37/bautrey37/README.md

 - 📈 Some stats ...
 -->

 My name is Brandon Autrey!
-I am about to finish my Master's in Software Engineering at the University of Tartu.
+I just finished my Master's in Software Engineering at the University of Tartu.
+Now I work at Glia as a Software using Elixir and Ruby.

 ## 🌱 I'm want to continue to learn ...